How to Save Your Work on Your Surface

 To save your work in Word, Excel, or PowerPoint, follow these steps:

-The Save icon, which resembles a 25-year-old floppy disk, fetches the Save As window, shown in the figure.
+The Save icon, which resembles a 25-year-old floppy disk, fetches the Save As window.

 Choose a location for your document.

-SkyDrive: Choose this, your storage space on the Internet, if you plan on accessing the document from other computers.
+Choose OneDrive if you plan on accessing the document from other computers or sharing it online with others.

-Computer: If you plan on keeping the document on your Surface or e-mailing it to somebody, choose this option, and then select My Documents as your final destination.
-Every program and app can easily access files stored inside that folder.
+To keep it on your Surface or to e-mail it to others, choose Computer and then select My Documents as your final destination.
+Every program and app on your Surface can easily access files stored inside that folder.

-Your helpful program offers a generic name, like Presentation1, which certainly won’t help you locate your work.
-Change the suggested name to something more descriptive that will help you remember the document next week.
+Your helpful program offers a generic name, such as Presentation1, which certainly won’t help you locate your work.
+Change the suggested name to something more descriptive that will help you find the document next week.